Crown Prince Of Saudi Arabia Congratulates President Ilham Aliyev On His Resounding Victory In Election

-of the Kingdom of Saudi Arabia, sent a cable of congratulation to
+Prime Minister of the Kingdom of Saudi Arabia, sent a cable of

 According to the Saudi Press Agency, the Crown Prince expressed